atlasxomics/ATX_epigenomics/analysis/CnT_tutorial.md

 -   position_files: local paths to the `tissue_positions_list.csv` for
-    each experiment; these files contain tixel coordinates and on/off tissue designatins for each tixel.
+    each experiment; these files contain tixel coordinates and on/off tissue designations for each tixel.

 ```{r message=FALSE}